Adam-ZS/Symmetric-Encrypt-Algorithm/README.md

     The final decrypted blocks will match the original plaintext, and the result of this decryption process will be the same as the initial input plaintext

 # Installation
+Ensure you have Python 3.6 or higher installed
 Clone the repository

     git clone https://github.com/Adam-ZS/Symmetric-Encrypt-Algorithm.git